-"23.
-There is a further danger of the prisoner turning to crime, "as crime not only turns admirable, but the more professional the crime, more honour is paid to the criminal" (also see Donald Clemmer's 'The Prison Community' published in 1940).
+24. There is a further danger of the prisoner turning to crime, "as crime not only turns admirable, but the more professional the crime, more honour is paid to the criminal" Working Papers - Group on Prisons & Borstals - 1966 U.K (also see Donald Clemmer's 'The Prison Community' published in 1940 The Prison Community (1968) Holt, // www.tkp.edu.pl/wp-content/uploads/2020/12/Sobecki\sklad.pdf (accessed on 23rd March 2023)).
 Incarceration has further deleterious effects - where the accused belongs to the weakest economic strata: immediate loss of livelihood, and in several cases, scattering of families as well as loss of family bonds and alienation from society.
 The courts therefore, have to be sensitive to these aspects (because in the event of an acquittal, the loss to the accused is irreparable), and ensure that trials - especially in cases, where special laws enact stringent provisions, are taken up and concluded speedily.

-24. For the above reasons, the appellant is directed to be enlarged on bail, subject to such conditions as the trial court may impose.
+25. For the above reasons, the appellant is directed to be enlarged on bail, subject to such conditions as the trial court may impose.
 The appeal is allowed, in the above terms.
 No costs.
-17 The appeal is allowed in terms of signed reportable judgment.